pawl/awesome-etl/README.md

 * [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/) - Popular library used to extract data from web pages.
 * [PyQuery](https://pythonhosted.org/pyquery/) - Extracts data from web pages with a jquery-like syntax.
 * [PETL](https://github.com/alimanfoo/petl) - "a general purpose Python package for extracting, transforming and loading tables of data."
 Slower than Pandas and not as good for larger amounts of data, but simpler.
+* [Retrying](https://github.com/rholder/retrying) - Allows you to add a decorator to any function/method to retry on an exception.
+* [lxml](https://github.com/lxml/lxml) - Python's fast XML parser with a ton of functionality.
+Also supports a "recover" mode that will try its best to use invalid xml or discard it.

 ### Talks/Articles
 * https://vimeo.com/73628111